kuzzleio/kuzzle/doc/2/guides/main-concepts/2-data-storage/index.md

 ## Kuzzle Metadata

 Whenever a **document is created, updated or deleted**, Kuzzle will **add or update the document's metadata**.
-Those metadata provides information about the document's lifecycle.
+These metadata provide information about the document's lifecycle.

 ::: info
 You can bypass metadata automatic creation by using [bulk:write](/core/2/api/controllers/bulk/write) or [bulk:mWrite](/core/2/api/controllers/bulk/m-write) actions.